 Self-Timer Type Description

 ॐ 10 sec 10-second self-timer

-∑ 2 sec 2-second self-timer When shooting under conditions that slow down the shutter speed, you can use this setting to prevent blur due to hand movement.
+ॐ 2 sec 2-second self-timer When shooting under conditions that slow down the shutter speed, you can use this setting to prevent blur due to hand movement.

 X3 (Triple Self-timer) This option shoots three images: one image 10 seconds after the shutter button is pressed, the next image one second after the camera gets ready to shoot after the first image, and the final image one second after the camera gets ready to shoot after the second image.

 Off Self-timer is disabled.

-- 1. In the REC mode, press [SET]. - Use [▲] and [▼] to select the fourth option from the top (Self-timer). - Use [◀] and [▶] to select the self-timer type and then press [SET].
+- 1. In the REC mode, press [MENU]. - 2.
+On the "REC" tab, select "Self-timer" and then press [▶]. - Use [▲] and [▼] to select the self-timer type and then press [SET].